 - Plug in via a midi cable at the back to not only play music through the amp, but also record output from the amp.
 There is a setting that allows for a flat passthrough of audio, which allows you to utilise whatever sound simulation you want on your laptop/tablet.
 The midi cable is also used to connect to the excellent desktop app for editing settings/updating the amp.

 The wireless features of this amp are fantastic.
 I’ve always wanted a wireless guitar setup.
 I hate having cables lying around, and I equally hate the process of getting cables out and putting them away after playing.
-So, my electric guitar often got left in favour of my acoustic whenever I wanted to mess about for a little.
+My electric guitar got left in favour of my acoustic whenever I wanted to mess about for a little.

-Being able to unplug the amp and carry it to another room on battery power is super handy, it still feels odd being able to walk around, untethered, music still playing.
+Being able to unplug the amp and carry it to another room on battery power is super handy, it feels odd being able to walk around, untethered, music playing.

-One thing I wish I could do is connect wireless headphones somehow.
-I know that bluetooth can’t manage the latency, but if Yamaha made some fancy 2.4ghz headphones that I could buy to go with the THR, I would probably do it.
+One thing I wish I could do is connect wireless headphones.
+I know that bluetooth can’t manage the latency, but if Yamaha made fancy 2.4ghz headphones that I could buy to go with the THR, I would do it.
 It’s funny, we’ve had wireless headphones for years, when I finally get a wireless guitar and wireless amp, the possibility of wireless headphones is gone.

 If you have any questions about this amp feel free to fire me an e-mail.
 I’ve not attached any audio clips, but there are hundreds of sound demos available online elsewhere.